Q: Are the any limitations to Solo's collision detection capabilities?

 Q: Why do I need to download the "Galaxy Wearable (Samsung Gear) app to my smartphone?

-A: This app is required if you intend to use Vault Solo on a Samsung smart watch.
+A: This app is required if you intend to use Solo on a Samsung smart watch.
 It is the interface between your smartphone and the Samsung Galaxy Watch and is required in order to install the Solo Wearable App on your Galaxy Watch.